SapporoAlex/Game-Dungeon-Quest/README.md

 Then visit `http://localhost:8000/index.html`.
 Progress (gold, potions, and upgraded stats) is saved to the browser's localStorage instead of `items.txt`.

 ## File Structure
-The Dungeon Quest.py file runs the game.
-The game_maps.py has the tile map information used by the Dungeon Quest.py file to choose the correct tiles for the level.
-Please feel free to add more levels in this file. the items.txt file stores the amount of gold and health potions the player has in their inventory.
-This data is loaded and saved at the begining and end of each level.
-The assets folder contains the images and audio files in seperate folders.
+The `pygame original/` folder holds the original Pygame version: `Dungeon Quest.py` runs the game, `game_maps.py` has the tile map information used by `Dungeon Quest.py` to choose the correct tiles for the level (feel free to add more levels in this file), and `items.txt` stores the amount of gold and health potions the player has in their inventory, loaded and saved at the beginning and end of each level.
+The assets folder (at the repository root, shared with the web port) contains the images and audio files in separate folders.
 The `index.html`/`css/`/`js/` files are the browser port described above.

 ## Contributing
 Contributions to Dungeon Quest are welcome!
 Whether it's adding new features, creating new levels, or improving the code, feel free to fork the repository and submit a pull request.